What is Off the Job Training?

 • Research and completing work set by the trainer

-The apprentice, employer, and training provider collaborate to assess prior and potential learning needs alongside job role and business objectives to create a meaningful training plan before the programme begins.
+The apprentice, employer, and training provider will work together to assess prior and potential learning needs alongside the employee’s job role and business objectives.
+This is done to create a bespoke training plan before the programme begins.

 For example, if a learner wants to develop presentation skills, their manager can work with them to plan and support a live presentation opportunity.
 We also consult with line managers on timing, shadowing opportunities, and in-house training to align with business needs.